ganeti/ganeti/man/gnt-instance.rst

 disk failure on the current secondary (thus the old storage is already broken) or when the storage on the primary node is known to be fine (thus we won't need the old storage for potential recovery).

+The ``--ignore-ipolicy`` let the command ignore instance policy violations if replace-disks changes groups and the instance would violate the new groups instance policy.

 Note that it is not possible to select an offline or drained node as a new secondary.